bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="fullAddress">fullAddress</a> | The cleaned, standardized address of a site in a single string (e.g., RM 104, Student Union Building -- University of Victoria -- 3800 Finnerty Rd, Saanich, BC)
 <a name="fullSiteDescriptor">fullSiteDescriptor</a> | The portion of fullAddress that precedes the civic number (in the case of a civic address) or the locality (in the case of a non-civic address).
 For example, RM 104, Student Union Building -- University of Victoria.
 <a name="geomark">geomark</a> | A point, line, or polygon of interest that can be shared in a variety of formats and map projections.
 Geomarks are created by the <a href="https://apps.gov.bc.ca/pub/geomark/">Geomark Service</a>.
+<a name="geomarkURL">geomarkURL</a> | The URL of a polygon geomark that should be used by the geocoder as a bounding box in the /bgeo/sites/within query.
+Point and line geomarks will not work.
+When specifying this URL programmatically, it should be url-encoded without format and projection parameters.

+<a name="interpolatedSite">Interpolated Site</a> | A site whose civic number is assumed to be valid because it lies within a known address range and whose location was interpolated using the address range (e.g., linear address interpolation) or the address range plus the locations of known sites (e.g., adaptive address interpolation).

+<a name="interpolation">interpolation</a> | Interpolation method to use to determine location of matching site (adaptive, linear, none).
+<a name="intersection">Intersection</a> | A dead-end or the intersection of two or more roads.
+<a name="intersectionID">intersectionID</a> | A unique and immutable identifier assigned to a given intersection in the Integrated Transportation Network.
+<a name="intersectionAddress">Intersection Address</a> | The intersection of two or more named streets as a single string.
+Here are some examples: <br>Douglas St and Gorge Rd E and Hillside Ave, Victoria, BC<br>48th Ave W and Marine Dr SW, Vancouver, BC
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |

-Geomark URL (geomarkURL)

-The URL of a polygon geomark that should be used by the geocoder as a bounding box in the /bgeo/sites/within query.
-Point and line geomarks will not work.
-When specifying this URL programmatically, it should be url-encoded without format and projection parameters.
-Interpolated Site (interpolatedSite)

-A site whose civic number is assumed to be valid because it lies within a known address range and whose location was interpolated using the address range (e.g., linear address interpolation) or the address range plus the locations of known sites (e.g., adaptive address interpolation).
-Interpolation method (interpolation)

-Interpolation method to use to determine location of matching site (adaptive, linear, none).
-Default is adaptive.
-Intersection (intersection)

-The intersection of two or more roads.
-Intersection ID (intersectionID)

-A unique and immutable identifier assigned to a given intersection in B.C.
 Intersection Address (intersectionAddress)

 The intersection of two or more named streets as a single string.
 Here are some examples: